khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES-PART-2.md

 ### Best Practices for Memory Management

 1. **Release Resources Explicitly:** Close file handles, database connections, and other resources when no longer needed
+2. **Use Generators:** For processing large datasets without loading everything into memory